ENGLISH MEDICAL PSYCHOLOGY COURSE

 Type and method of grading:

 The sole source of grading is the achievement reached on the written exam.

 How to register for the exam: By Neptun.

 According to the examination rules of Semmelweis University.

 Behavior & Medicine, 4th Edition, Danny Wedding, Hogrefe & Huber Publishers, Seattle, 2006.

 Kopp M. – Skrabski A.: Behavioural Sciences Applied in a Changing Society, Corvina, 1996.
 Fadem B: Behavioural Science.,_Lippincott Williams & Wilkins, 5th ed., 2008.

 Sarafino E.P.: Health Psychology.
 Biopsychosocial interactions.
 6 th ed., New York, Wiley, 2008.

-The powerpoint slides and prezi presentations used for the lectures and seminars and also some related papers will be assigned for reading during the course, and they will be made available on the course website.
+Powerpoint slides and prezi presentations used for the lectures and seminars and also some related papers will be assigned for reading during the course.
+They will be made available on the website of the course.